dandelion-systems/stockdata77/README.md

 # Python interface to stock quotes providers

-`stockquotes` provides the `Stocks` class which facilitates interfacing with real-time information providers of securities trading data.
+`stockdata` provides the `Stocks` class which facilitates interfacing with real-time information providers of securities trading data.
 Currently it supports APIs of Financial Modeling Prep, Alpha Vantage, Yahoo Finance and MOEX.
 Please note that FMP and AV providers will require an API key.
 It is designed primarily to be used with stock and ETF symbols, though FMP will also provide FOREX data.

 ## Usage summary